apache/spark/docs/configuration.md

   <td>/tmp</td>
   <td>
     Directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk.
 This should be on a fast, local disk in your system.
+It can also be a comma-separated list of multiple directories.
   </td>
 </tr>
 <tr>